Fine corrections in the effective string describing SU(2) Yang-Mills theory in three dimensions: Effective string theory predictions

 and the Nambu-Got{\={o}} action can then be written as a low-energy expansion in the number of derivatives of the transverse degrees of freedom of the string which, by a suitable redefinition of the fields, can be rephrased as an expansion around the limit of an infinitely long string.
 The first few terms in this expansion are

+It is important to stress, however, that the physical gauge discussed above is anomalous in $D\not= 26$.
+Hence, in the three-dimensional case we are interested in, eq.~(\ref{action2NG}) only describes an {\sl effective} version of the original Nambu-Got{\={o}} action.
+However, thanks to the low-energy universality theorem discussed below, it is known that the corrections to eq.~(\ref{action2NG}) due to the anomaly only appear at high orders in the low-energy expansion.
+Finding the leading corrections with respect to the physical-gauge limit is one of the goals of this paper.

-Despite its apparent complexity, it can be shown that all the additional terms in the expansion beyond the Gau{\ss}ian one conspire to yield an exactly integrable, irrelevant perturbation of the Gau{\ss}ian term~\cite{Dubovsky:2012sh}, driven by the $T\overline{T}$ operator of the $D-2$ free bosons~\cite{Caselle:2013dra}.
+Despite its apparent complexity, it can be shown that all the additional terms in the expansion of eq.~(\ref{action2NG}) beyond the Gau{\ss}ian one conspire to yield an exactly integrable, irrelevant perturbation of the Gau{\ss}ian term~\cite{Dubovsky:2012sh}, driven by the $T\overline{T}$ operator of $D-2$ free bosons~\cite{Caselle:2013dra}.

-Thanks to this exact integrability, the partition function of the model can be written explicitly\footnote{The explicit expression for the partition function was actually found even before this $T\overline{T}$ study, first by using the constraints imposed by the open-closed string duality in ref.~\cite{Luscher:2004ib} and then using a Dp-brane formalism in ref.~\cite{Billo:2005iv}.}, as shown in refs.~\cite{Aharony:2018bad,Datta:2018thy}.
-For the two-point Polyakov-loop correlation function that we are considering here, the expression in $D$ spacetime dimensions is
+Thanks to this exact integrability, the partition function of the model can be written explicitly.\footnote{The explicit expression for the partition function was actually found even before this $T\overline{T}$ study, first by using the constraints imposed by the open-closed string duality~\cite{Luscher:2004ib} and then using a D$p$-brane formalism~\cite{Billo:2005iv}.
+In the context of the $T\bar T$ formalism it was recently described in refs.~\cite{Aharony:2018bad,Datta:2018thy} for periodic boundary conditions, and in ref.~\cite{Beratto:2019bap}, for the Dirichlet boundary conditions of relevance for our study.
+In addition, the latter reference also studied the extension to compactified transverse dimensions.} For the two-point Polyakov-loop correlation function that we are considering here (i.e. for the partition function with Dirichlet boundary conditions in the $R$ direction and periodic boundary conditions in the $N_t$ direction), the expression in $D$ spacetime dimensions is

 where the energy levels $E_n$ are given by